-When <ALT> mode is enabled the function of certain buttons on your camera will change, allowing you to start accessing CHDK features.
-For example, pressing the SET button will display the CHDK Script menu, rather than the usual function associated with SET.
+When <ALT> mode is enabled the function of certain buttons on the camera will change, allowing you to start accessing CHDK features.
+For example, pressing the FUNC.SET button will display the CHDK Script menu, rather than the usual function associated with FUNC.SET.

-There are different ways to enter <ALT> mode, depending on the style of camera.
+• There are different ways to enter <ALT> mode, depending on the style of camera.

 '''

 A Series - Press the Direct Print button (A momentary short press)

+G Series - Press the Shortcut / Print button

+S Series - Press the Shortcut / Print button

+SD / IXUS Series - Press the Direct Print button

 '''

-G Series - Press the Shortcut button
+SX 200 - Press the Direct Print button

-S Series - Press the Shortcut button
+SX10, 20, 30 - Press the Shortcut / Print button \